How to recharge & reboot this Christmas

 Like many, I am really looking forward to taking a holiday over Christmas and really switching off and recharging my batteries.
 But the reality is, Christmas is often much less relaxing as a parent than one thinks it should be.

-While in normal times many non-parents are reluctant to get back to the office in the new year, many parents are often champing at the bit for some peace and quiet.
-No such luck this year, where for most of us a trip to the office is a distant memory and the lines between work and family life have become even more blurred.
+While many non-parents are reluctant to get back to the office in the new year, many parents are often champing at the bit for some peace and quiet!
+Especially now for many of us the lines between work and family life have become even more blurred.

 So how can we still recharge our batteries and get that restoration that we so desperately need this year - more than any year before?
-And all in the absence of that spa weekend or family support?
+And all in the absence of that spa weekend?

 Here’s my top tips on how to recharge and reboot this Christmas:

 1. Give yourself permission to slow down, pause & be still